 Note: The primary downside to this firmware is that its developers haven't updated it in years.

-It's similar to the Advanced mentioned above Tomato, as both are open source routing firmware for use in Broadcom-based routers.
 However, unlike Advanced Tomato, the Fresh Tomato firmware still receives updates from its programmers.

-Also, its other key upside is that access to router firmware is free.
+Its other key upside is that access to router firmware is free.

 The other open-source router operating systems include:

-- pfsense software
+- Pfsense software

 - Sophos XG Home Firewall/Router